 Acceptable Use of Electronic Resources: Public

 Mid-Continent Public Library requests the following from those who wish to use the internet:

 - Ownership and presentation of a valid Mid-Continent Public Library card is required to sign up for internet use.

 - Library users are required to sign in before each use of the internet.
 Personally identifying information will be destroyed promptly.

 - Time limits will be set at each location depending upon demands for limited resources.

 - All users must agree to the Acceptable Use Policy every time access is granted, whether by signature or electronic agreement.

 - If Library users share computers, all users must agree to the Library's policies.

 - No more than two persons may use a workstation at once unless by special arrangement.

-- The Library strongly encourages that children using the Internet should be supervised by a parent, guardian, or a legal care giver.
+- The Library strongly encourages that children using the internet should be supervised by a parent, guardian, or legal caregiver.

 - Adults using the computer-based resources are responsible for the behavior of any accompanying children.

 - Only Mid-Continent Public Library employees may restart the computers.
 Library users may not reboot the computers and should report technical difficulties to Library staff immediately.